Abdul Wali Khan University Mardan: Academic collaborations

-universities, associations, institutes and academies and have signed a memorandum of understanding(MOUs or MoUs) with each.
+universities, associations, institutes and academies and have signed a memorandum of understanding (MOUs or MoUs) with each.
 The following is the list of international collaborations.

 Mashal Khan incident

-On 13 April 2017, Mashal Khan, a journalism student at the university, was murdered by a mob apparently including university employees and some of his fellow classmates on the false suspicion of uploading blasphemous content on the social networking site Facebook.
+On 13 April 2017, Mashal Khan, a journalism student at the university, was murdered by a mob apparently including university employees and some of his classmates on the false suspicion of uploading blasphemous content on the social networking site Facebook.